masipila/openhab-spot-price-optimizer/doc/Nibe-example.md

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/657ac4a9-d4c2-4eee-948c-83345fddfb34)

 You should now be able to toggle the relay 1 of your relay board on and off using the switch Item `HeatPumpCompressor` you just created.
 You can find this newly created Item in the Items menu.
-You can also create an openHAB _Page_ that contains this switch.
+You can also create an openHAB _Page_ that contains this switch, for example the home page of your openHAB.
 If you hear loud clicks from the relay board and see the green led turning on/off, everything works as expected.

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/7c68da09-fa11-4e82-b29c-ad07568cef66)